Doctor of Philosophy in Mathematics

 By the beginning of the 2nd year: Pass at the Master’s level of proficiency two exams in real analysis, complex analysis or algebra.

 By end of the 2nd year: Declare a major specialization.
 Complete the course series 210A-B-C, 220A-B-C, 230A-B-C.

 By the beginning of the 3rd year: Demonstrate Ph.D.-level proficiency on Qualifying exams in two of the following three areas: Real analysis, Complex analysis and Algebra.
 Select an advisor specialist in the major area and form a committee for the Advancement to Candidacy oral exam.

 Before the end of the 3rd year: Have a written proposal, approved by the committee, for the Advancement to Candidacy Examination.

 By the beginning of the 4th year: Students should have advanced to Candidacy.
 Upon Advancement to Candidacy: Form a Thesis Committee, a subcommittee of the Advancement Examination Committee.

-Completion of the PhD: Average completion time is five years; maximum time permitted is seven years.
+Completion of the PhD: Average completion time is 5.8 years; maximum time permitted is seven years.
 The Department will not financially support students past their sixth year in the PhD program.
 Completion of the Ph.D. degree must occur within 9 quarters of Advancement to Ph.D candidacy.

 Graduate Program in Mathematical and Computation Biology